27 Sep Submitting a visa application from abroad

 Any first time applicant who wishes to have a long term visa in South Africa must first apply from their country of citizenship or residency.
 This significant change took place with the law changes in 2014 and may be amended in an effort to increase tourism to South Africa, as recently indicated in the media.

 But until that day comes, it is important to know how to deal with foreign submission centers, whether it is a South African embassy abroad or their agent, VFS Global.
-Which process you go through is country dependent - for example, all Americans will submit through and embassy or consulate, whereas British citizens will submit through VFS Global.
+Which process you go through is country dependent – for example, all Americans will submit through an embassy or consulate, whereas British citizens will submit through VFS Global.

 Regardless of where you must take your documentation, it will be necessary to correctly fill out the application form, which in most circumstances is form 1738.
 Most embassies will have a rough guideline of what must be included in the application and if not listed on their website, you can often email them for more information.